Doors Open Denver Gives Insiders Look At Iconic NCAR Building In Boulder

 “Each one of the towers is a separate building, on its own,” Robinson explained.

-The NCAR building is really the masterpiece that put Pei on the architectural map, and it’s become a defining aspect of the Boulder skyline.
+The NCAR building is really the masterpiece that put Pei on the architectural map, and it has become a defining aspect of the Boulder skyline.

 “I think a lot of his work is very much about context, so he can build a place like NCAR that is respectful of the mountains,” Robinson said.